 Miscarriage can occur in any pregnancy.
 When taken in the recommended doses, amox/clav is unlikely to increase the chance for miscarriage.

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 Most studies have not found an increased chance for birth defects when amox/clav is taken during the first trimester; however, there are very few studies available.
 There are more studies looking at the use of amoxicillin alone during pregnancy.
 A few studies have shown an increased risk of cleft lip (opening in the lip) with or without cleft palate (opening in the roof of the mouth) when amoxicillin is taken during the first trimester.
 However there are other studies that have not found a higher chance for cleft lip with or without cleft palate.
 Based on the current information, the overall chance of a cleft in lip and/or palate is considered to be low if a woman is taking amox/clav in a pregnacy.

-There is limited information regarding the use of amox/clav during the second trimester, but studies so far do not report an increased chance for birth defects or other pregnancy problems.
+There is limited information regarding the use of amox/clav during the second trimester, but studies so far do not report an increased chance for pregnancy problems when used in this time period.

 For use in the third trimester, there is one large study of women who had an increased risk for preterm labor, a condition in which a woman starts the early stages of childbirth before 37 weeks of pregnancy.
-Also, those who were treated with amox/clav were found to have a small increased chance for a serious bacterial infection known as necrotizing enterocolitis (NEC) in their newborns.
+The women who were treated with amox/clav were found to have a small increased chance for a serious bacterial infection known as necrotizing enterocolitis (NEC) in their newborns.
 This is a condition that can injure a baby’s intestines.
-However, a follow-up to this report has found some studies that confirm this chance and others that do not.
+Further review has found some studies that confirm this chance and others that do not.
 Overall, the chance that the use of amox/clav increases the risk of NEC is low.